 - The role of breast self-exams in helping you become more familiar with your breasts, which may help you identify abnormalities or changes.

-- The role of a clinical breast exam, which is an examination of your breasts by your doctor and is offered annually at Digital Mammography Specialists.
+- The role of a clinical breast exam, which is an examination of your breasts by your doctor and is offered annually at Women’s Imaging Specialists.

 Women’s Imaging Specialists offers Mammograms and Ultrasounds at locations in Athens, GA; Cumming, GA; Dublin, GA; Eagles Landing, GA; Fairhope, AL; Gulf Shores, Al; Gwinnett, GA; Monroe, GA; and Warner Robins, GA.